CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Some notes before you start:
 Command format:
   1. Any capitalized words, e.g TASK_NAME, is a field required by the command.
+  2. All time fields are in the format of YYYY-MM-DD.
-  2. Any field surrounded by square brackets, '[ ]', are optional.
+  3. Any field surrounded by square brackets, '[ ]', are optional.
-  3. Each field represents one word, and fields are seperated by spaces.
+  4. Each field represents one word, and fields are seperated by spaces.
-  4. The only exception to (3) is when you see '...' after a field, indicating that you can key in multiple words for that particular field.
+  5. The only exception to (3) is when you see '...' after a field, indicating that you can key in multiple words for that particular field.

 \* Some of the commands in Linenux will ask for KEYWORDS of the task/reminder that you are doing the command for.
 In those cases, Linenux will search your schedule for the tasks/reminders that matches your KEYWORDS.
 There are 2 things that can happen when the Linenux finds something from your schedule:
   1. Only one task/reminder was found: